I Told You So

 at once she understood his extreme behavior—why the fierce determination to

 make her return home.
-Her face softened,
+Her face softened, a sullen surrender taking over where

-actions.
+stubbornness had been fueling her actions.
 The truth hit her hard.
-He wasn’t doing this for her, but for
+He wasn’t

 He